-Roles can be used to create different levels of access within internal teams, as well as with external companies, including customers and partners.
+Roles can be used to create different levels of access for sets of users within internal teams, as well as with external companies, including customers and partners.

 There are 3 types of roles in Heropa: